 Since it was established it has not had any major work done to it and we would like to undertake a work of refurbishment.

 Our aim is to:

-In addition, certain elements of the sanctuary need improvement including the candlesticks, crucifix, presbyterial chair and the backdrop for the statute of Our Lady.
+In addition, certain elements of the sanctuary need improvement including the candlesticks, crucifix, presbyterial chair and the backdrop for the statue of Our Lady.

 Warrane has been conducting voluntary workcamps since 1987 where volunteers pay their own way to work for approximately three weeks in a community in need.
 Sometimes the cost to participate in a workcamp can be prohibitive for some students and over the years several Old Boys and friends have made generous donations to defray the cost for these volunteers.

 Donations to defray the cost of volunteers do not attract a tax-deduction.
 However, donations made to the developmental project itself, such as to pay for building or educational supplies, attract a tax deduction.